Compressibility factor: Generalized compressibility factor graphs for pure gases

 Here $T_c$ and $P_c$ are known as the critical temperature and critical pressure of a gas.
-They are characteristics of each specific gas with $T_c$ being the temperature above which it is not possible to liquify a given gas and $P_c$ is the minimum pressure required to liquify a given gas at its critical temperature.
-Together they define the critical point of a fluid above which distinct liquid and gas phases of a given fluid do not exist.
+They are characteristics of each specific gas; $T_c$ is the temperature above which it is not possible to liquefy a given gas and $P_c$ is the minimum pressure required to liquefy a given gas at its critical temperature.
+Together they define the critical point of a fluid above which distinct liquid and gas phases do not exist.

 The pressure-volume-temperature (PVT) data for real gases varies from one pure gas to another.
 However, when the compressibility factors of various single-component gases are graphed versus pressure along with temperature isotherms many of the graphs exhibit similar isotherm shapes.

 In order to obtain a generalized graph that can be used for many different gases, the reduced pressure and temperature, $P_r$ and $T_r$, are used to normalize the compressibility factor data.
 Figure 2 is an example of a generalized compressibility factor graph derived from hundreds of experimental PVT data points of 10 pure gases, namely methane, ethane, ethylene, propane, n-butane, i-pentane, n-hexane, nitrogen, carbon dioxide and steam.

 There are more detailed generalized compressibility factor graphs based on as many as 25 or more different pure gases, such as the Nelson-Obert graphs.
 Such graphs are said to have an accuracy within 1–2 percent for $Z$ values greater than 0.6 and within 4–6 percent for $Z$ values of 0.3–0.6.

 The generalized compressibility factor graphs may be considerably in error for strongly polar gases which are gases for which the centers of positive and negative charge do not coincide.
 In such cases the estimate for $Z$ may be in error by as much as 15–20 percent.

 The quantum gases hydrogen, helium, and neon do not conform to the corresponding-states behavior.
 Rao recommended that the reduced pressure and temperature for those three gases should be redefined in the following manner to improve the accuracy of predicting their compressibility factors when using the generalized graphs: